Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ### Extension and member with the same name

-If an extension has the same name as a member, it’s possible to refer to an extension only via `[functionName]`, as `[Type.functionName]` will always prefer members during link resolution:
+If an extension has the same name as a member, it’s possible to refer to an extension only via `[extensionName]`, as `[Type.extensionName]` will always prefer members during link resolution:

 ```kotlin
 interface Something {